-Database Continuous Integration comprises a process of builds automation, that involves creating and testing a build every time the development team makes changes to the database project scripts in order to quickly identify potential defects.
-In this case, developers get instant feedback on their changes, which help avoid a situation when bugs accumulate and developers turn to them only a few days or even weeks after the changes have been made.
+Database Continuous Integration comprises a process of builds automation that involves creating and testing a build every time the development team makes changes to the database project scripts in order to quickly identify potential defects.
+In this case, developers get instant feedback on their changes, which helps to avoid a situation where bugs accumulate and developers turn to them only a few days or even weeks after the changes have been made.

 The figure above shows the pipeline of the Database Continuous Integration process.
 These are the phases that database development goes through before it goes into Production or Delivery Integration.